CmdrVasquess/bcplus/README.md

 BC+ currently is only provided for E:D on PC – though it compliles fine on Linux (my dev platform).
-It can be run from any directory as long as the directory with necessary assets `bcplus.d` is accessible in the same directory.
+It can be run from any directory as long as the directory with necessary `assets` is accessible in the same directory.

 If you download the binary distribution, just unpack the ZIP file.
 This